 It is a question we hear a lot.
-‘How do we know people want VR?’
+‘How do we know people or the fans want VR?’

 Of course, we can answer with compelling statistics and smart strategy.
 But you just can’t beat hard, tangible evidence, can you?
 Well, now we have it.
 And then some.

 Laduma continued its relationship with the Jacksonville Jaguars of the NFL this weekend.
 Having shot at EverBank Field in Florida around the opening game of the NFL season, some of our UK team joined the Jags in London for the now familiar NFL international series event at Wembley.
 And it was a lot of fun for our crews.

 But let me come back to my original point.

 The fans.
 Do they care?
 Do they want to put on a VR headset?